Ali Matouri

-Ali Matouri (born 27 August 1982, in Bandar Mahshahr, Iran) is a former footballer who played as a defender for Sanat Naft Abadan F.C. in the Persian Gulf Pro League.
-He has also played for clubs like Pas Hamedan F.C. and Shahrdari Bandar Abbas F.C.
+Ali Matouri (born 27 August 1982) is an Iranian former footballer who played as a defender for Sanat Naft Abadan in the Persian Gulf Pro League.
+He has also played for clubs like PAS Hamedan and Shahrdari Bandar Abbas.

 Controversies

 Matouri is currently working as a football agent.
 He was banned by the Ethics Committee of the Football Federation of Iran for ethical violations, along with Mohammad Hossein Jafarseresht and Mohammad Esmail Kabali, and received a three-year ban from all activities related to football, futsal, and beach football.